 The Norwegian Forest Cat comes into this world in a range of coats, including lilac, chocolate, cream, fawn and black and white, to name a few.

-The Difference Between a Norweigan Forest Cat and a Maine Coon
+The Difference Between a Norwegian Forest Cat and a Maine Coon

 People often confuse the Norwegian Forest Cat with the Maine Coon, another large breed.
 Some actually believe that Maine Coons are descended from the Norwegian Forest Cats.
 One of the main differences is the head shape.
 While the Norwegian Forest Cat has a more triangular face, the Maine Coon’s is rounder.

 Intelligence comes into the equation, too.
 Generally speaking, Maine Coons are more intelligent (sorry, Wegies).
-They’re really quick to learn and pick up new tricks in no time.
-You can even teach a Maine Coon to walk with a lead and harness, while Norweigan Forest Cats will want nothing to do with such dog-like business.
+They’re quick to learn and pick-up tricks.
+You can even teach a Maine Coon to walk with a lead and harness, while Norwegian Forest Cats will want nothing to do with such dog-like business.

 Behaviour-wise, while both cats are lovely and gentle, Maine Coons are more dog-like in their approach, blindly loyal, following you from room-to-room.
-Norweigan Forests, however, are slightly more aloof, preferring a more cat-like approach to affection.
-Furthermore, Maine Coons are well-known for their kitten-like playfulness that lasts well into adulthood, while the Norwegian Forest is generally more laid-back (or lazy, if we’re being completely honest).
+Norwegian Forests, however, are slightly more aloof, preferring a more cat-like approach to affection.
+Furthermore, Maine Coons are well-known for their kitten-like playfulness that lasts well into adulthood, while the Norwegian Forest is generally more laid-back.

 Average Weight of a Norwegian Forest Cat